Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Related Work

 \section{Related Work}

 \method builds on the concept of graph filtration and incorporates noise augmentation.
 It is fine-tuned via reinforcement learning to mitigate exposure bias.
-In the following, we provide a brief overview of related graph generative models, approaches to address exposure bias, and applications of graph filtration.
+In the following, we provide a brief overview of related graph generative models (GGMs), approaches to address exposure bias, and applications of graph filtration.

-\paragraph{Graph Generation.} GraphRNN~\citep{you2018graphrnn} made the first advances towards deep generative graph models by autoregressively generating nodes and their incident edges to build up an adjacency matrix row-by-row.
-In a similar fashion, DeepGMG~\citep{li2018deepgmg} iteratively builds a graph node-by-node. \citet{lia2019gran} proposed a more efficient autoregressive model, GRAN, by generating multiple nodes at a time in a block-wise fashion, leveraging mixtures of multivariate Bernoulli distributions.
+\paragraph{Autoregressive GGMs.} GraphRNN~\citep{you2018graphrnn} made the first advances towards deep generative graph models by autoregressively generating nodes and their incident edges to build up an adjacency matrix row-by-row.
+In a similar fashion, DeepGMG~\citep{li2018deepgmg} iteratively builds a graph in a node-by-node fashion. \citet{lia2019gran} proposed a more efficient autoregressive model, GRAN, by generating multiple nodes at a time in a block-wise fashion, leveraging mixtures of multivariate Bernoulli distributions.
 GraphArm~\citep{kong2023grapharm} introduced an autoregressive model that reverses a diffusion process in which nodes and their incident edges decay to an absorbing state.
-These models share the fact that they build graphs via node addition.
-Hence, they autoregressively generate an increasing sequence of \emph{induced subgraphs}.
+These models share the property that they build graphs by node addition.
+Hence, they autoregressively generate an increasing sequence of \emph{induced subgraphs} (i.e., maximal subgraphs on a subset of the nodes).
 In comparison, the subgraphs we consider in our work do not necessarily need to be induced.
 Moreover, \method may generate sequences that are not monotonic.
+That is, ANFM may simultaneously add and \emph{delete} edges.
 In contrast to autoregressive node-addition methods, approaches by \citet{goyal2020graphgen} and~\citet{bacciu2020edgebased} generate graphs through edge-addition following a pre-defined edge ordering.
-While this strategy bears similarities to our proposed filtration method, our approach distinctly differs by allowing for edge deletion as well as addition, leading to possibly non-monotonic sequences.